googleinterns/zetasql-lint/docs/disabling_checks.md

 # Disabling Checks Inside The Code

-Any check in Zetasql-linter can be disabled or enabled for a specified code interval.
+Any check in ZetaSQL-linter can be disabled or enabled for a specified code interval.
 `--NOLINT(<CheckNames>)` will disable specified names for the rest of the file.
 In order to re-enable it, `--LINT(<CheckNames>)` can be added.
 Every check is associated with a string name indicated in [Checks](checks.md) documentation.
 Any lint error also gives the check name at the end,